-The Top of Michigan Trails Council oversees about 288 miles of existing or soon-to-be constructed trails.
+The Top of Michigan Trails Council oversees over 300 miles of existing or soon-to-be constructed trails.
 About 180 of these trail miles run along old railroad corridors.
-TOMTC “Trunk Line” Trails are non-motorized (except for snowmobiles) multi-purpose trails that can ordinarily be used for running, hiking, bicycling, in-line skating, snowmobiling, and equestrian activities.
+These “Trunk Line” Trails are non-motorized (except for snowmobiles in winter months) multi-purpose trails that can ordinarily be used for running, hiking, bicycling, in-line skating, snowmobiling, and equestrian activities.

 Except where noted, the trails are “dedicated,” that is they do not share the right of way with automobiles, motorcycles etc. There are some segments where snowmobiles and horses are prohibited and others where activities such as in-line skating and road bicycling are impractical because of the rough trail surface.